vinas94/ModelDeployment/README.md

 ### 4. Creating Docker containers

 The DryBeans app and the MySQL database now need to be containerised and launched together via Docker-Compose.
 Luckily, there is no need to manually create a Docker image for the MySQL as one already exists on Docker's repositories and can be pulled directly from there.
+For the DryBeans app, however, this has to be done manually.

+First, we need to collect all the dependancies for the app.
+This can be easily done by running the following:

 ```
 pipreqs .
 ```

+This will create a `requirements.txt` file with a list of all imported libraries.
+This list will later be used to install these libraries when creating a Docker image.

+To create the said image, a `Dockerfile` needs to be set which will provide Docker with a list of instructions of what and how should be put together into an image.
+The following lists the instructions for the DryBeans image:

 ```
 # syntax=docker/dockerfile:1